5 Home Remedies to Help Treat Cold Sores

-In specialty stores, you can also buy pure vitamin E that can be directly applied to the lip.
+In specialty stores, you can also buy pure vitamin E made for applying directly to your skin.

-We advise following a diet that contains plenty of these vitamins to prevent cold sores, however, especially during the change of seasons.
+We recommend following a diet that contains plenty of these vitamins to prevent cold sores, especially during the changing of the seasons.

 With these simple tips, treating a cold sore will be a much less painful process for your body.
-Similarly, you don’t have to wait until you can get to a pharmacy to start your treatment.
+Plus, you won’t have to wait until you can get to a pharmacy to start your treatment.

 The instant you notice the first symptoms, you’ll be ready to fight cold sores with these simple home remedies.It might interest you...